 The intern will be trained to handle collections objects and visually inspect objects and images.
 On occasion, this role can be physically active, and the conservation intern must be comfortable with: climbing ladders & scaffolding; bending, stooping, kneeling, and/or working on a lift; lifting up to 40 lbs. unassisted, and up to 75 lbs. with the assistance of others; using tools such as a pallet jack; and working in varying light conditions, very cold and very high heat, and outdoors in all weather conditions.

-As an immersive internship, the Conservation intern will learn about the collection and in turn will be able to lead public museum tours and occasionally assist with special events and other initiatives that support the art and vision of Chinati.
-Interns live and work amid the permanent collection and are provided valuable resources and training toward future endeavors in a museum or cultural heritage environment.
+The conservation intern will learn about the collection, lead public museum tours, and occasionally assist with special events and other initiatives that support Chinati.
+Interns live and work amidst the permanent collection and are provided valuable resources and training toward future endeavors in a museum or cultural heritage environment.

 In general, conservation internship activities include: